dojo/docs/dojo/byId.rst

 Fade-out a node
 ---------------

-The following example lets a node by id dissapear from the screen
+The following example lets a node by id disappear from the screen

 .. code-example ::